-Our business activities have a direct impact on the livelihoods and quality of living of both our employees and neighbouring communities.
-Given the nature of our business, it is not uncommon that we sometimes operate in the most remote parts of developing countries.
-We have benefited much from these countries and we wish to do our bit for these countries in return.
+Our business activities have direct and indirect impacts on the livelihoods and quality of life of our employees as well as neighbouring communities.
+Given the nature of our business, it is common that we operate in the most remote parts of developing countries.

-We recognise our ability and our responsibility to better the quality of living conditions of our neighbours, especially the rural poor.
-Our approach is to ensure we bring meaningful and lasting benefits to the communities in areas where we operate, while we maintain the continual viability of our business.
-We reckon one of the best means to achieving this is to build open, honest and mutually beneficial relationships that promote harmony with them.
+We recognise our ability and responsibility to improve the quality of life of our neighbours, especially the rural poor.
+Our approach is to ensure we bring meaningful and lasting benefits to the communities in areas where we operate, while maintaining the viability of our business.
+We reckon that one of the best means to achieving this is to build open, honest and mutually beneficial relationships that promote harmony with them.

 To this end, we are committed to progressive socio-economic policies and programmes in the local communities and economies we operate in, focussing on addressing local needs and encouraging community self-reliance through education and service support such as healthcare and infrastructure provision.

-Education is one of the ways to break away from the chains of poverty, for there are few jobs beyond subsistence for the underprivileged and the illiterate.
-Wilmar provides educational assistance and support to empower the neighbouring, local communities so as to enable them to build meaningful lives in the long run.
+Wilmar provides educational assistance and support to empower the neighbouring, local communities to enable them to build meaningful lives in the long run.
 We are also supportive of the long-term development and funding of educational infrastructure.

-One of our most successful projects involves working with the Humana Child Aid Society of Sabah (Humana).
-Otherwise known as Borneo Child Aid Society, Humana is an independent, non-profit organisation dedicated to providing basic education to children on the island of Borneo.
+Among our most successful projects involves collaborating with Humana Child Aid Society of Sabah (Humana), which is an independent, non-profit organisation dedicated to providing basic education to children.
+Together with Humana, we have established ten primary schools.

 Modern infrastructural services play an important role in economic growth and poverty alleviation.
-This is particularly crucial in developing countries where the acute shortage of basic infrastructure is a major hindrance to development and growth.
-Private infrastructural support can play a pivotal role in these developing economies, especially when the operations extend into remote areas where the more vulnerable communities are often distant from governmental support.
+This is crucial in developing countries where the acute shortage of basic infrastructure is a major hindrance to development and growth.
+Private infrastructural support play a vital role in these developing economies, especially when the operations extend into remote areas where the more vulnerable communities are often distant from governmental support.

-As such, we take it upon ourselves to finance and provide such services for our business and our employees, as well as promote rural development.
+As such, we undertake to provide such services for our communities and our employees, as well as promote rural development.
 Our support aims to improve the rural communities’ access to services and markets, as well as create employment.
-Some of our initiatives include the construction, maintenance and renovation of roads, bridges, places of worship and community facilities such as community and sports halls; as well as provision of clean water supply units to the villagers.
+Some of our initiatives include the construction, maintenance and renovation of roads, bridges, places of worship, community halls, sports halls and other communal facilities; as well as provision of clean water supply units to the villages.